Ulidavaru Kandanthe: Marketing

 The trailer of the movie was published on YouTube on 6 December 2013.
 It garnered 44,618 views within 48 hours of its launch, breaking the previous record for a Kannada film trailer set by Simple Agi Ondh Love Story.
 The trailer was also released in theatres by Kannada actor Puneeth Rajkumar, at the Triveni theatre, Bangalore the next day.
 Loose Maada Yogesh said he is ready to postpone his next movie for Ulidavaru Kandante.

-The film maintains a presence on Facebook and Twitter, where they solicit memes and invite users to take turns at guessing the nature of film's MacGuffin.
+The film maintains a presence on Facebook and Twitter, where they solicit memes and invite users to take turns at guessing the nature of the film's MacGuffin.
 Director Rakshit Shetty, busied himself after the release of the trailer, in the design of customisable T-shirts to promote the movie, and also as a vehicle to bring out more popular dialogues to build public anticipation and the fan-base prior to release.
 This was motivated by the favourable response to scenes depicted in the trailer, as well as some of the lines delivered by the characters.

 The team also plan to release video screensavers and curate blog posts of the audience's reactions after release.
-Shetty explains that this social engagement - inviting viewer and fan perspectives on the subject - is a natural extension of the thematic subject of the film itself.
+Shetty explains that this social engagement – inviting viewer and fan perspectives on the subject – is a natural extension of the thematic subject of the film itself.

 Sify.com reports Ulidavaru Kandante as a "wave of freshness".